 Start by bringing the water or broth to a boil in a medium-sized pot.
 Adding the couscous to boiling liquid will help to ensure that it cooks evenly and absorbs the liquid properly.
 You can also add a pinch of salt or a tablespoon of olive oil to the boiling liquid to enhance the flavor.

-See also How long do you cook chicken liver
+See also How do you cook cube steak in an air fryer

 Gently stir the couscous into the boiling liquid, ensuring all of the grains are submerged.
 Once the couscous is evenly distributed, remove the pot from the heat and cover it with a tight-fitting lid.
 Allow the couscous to sit and steam for about 5 minutes.